 A solid rule of thumb for your future is, never get involved with someone who has more problems than You.

 The best exit method is to keep it short and sweet.
-You might have a tendency to blame her, or point out all the reasons you need to depart, but this will only relieve your guilt about ending it, and be harmful and shaming to the Borderline.
+You might have a tendency to blame her, or point out all the reasons you need to leave in order to justify your departure, but this will only relieve your guilt about ending it, and be harmful and shaming to the Borderline.
 This is not an effective or compassionate departure strategy!

 Express that you've cared for and appreciated her, but this relationship is no longer a solid fit for you, and you need to move on.
 If she wants to maintain you as a friend, reference this article, and scroll down to subsection; CAN'T WE STILL BE FRIENDS??
 Friendship involves mutual trust, caring and respect, which has never been at the foundation of this relationship.
 If it wasn't there when you were sleeping together, it isn't gonna be there when you're not!

-Anticipate and expect that you'll be experiencing some mixed and conflicting and difficult feelings for awhile, once you walk away from this relationship.
+Anticipate that you'll be missing this individual for awhile and feeling a void.
+Allow yourself to cry.
+Mourn and grieve this loss.
+You can also expect to feel some mixed and conflicting emotions for awhile, once you walk away from this relationship.
 This is normal, which is why you've put off leaving for this long!

 We're programmed from an early age to think that 'right' choices or decisions result in good feelings, but that's seldom true.
 Sound/healthy decisions require a lot of courage, because they're the hardest ones to make.
 Emotional fallout usually follows, which tests our integrity and the strength of our convictions.